DYW

 International Trade Team Leader

-Amber joined the chamber on 1st March 2021 and is part of the international team focussed on the e-learning services.
+Amber joined the Chamber on 1st March 2021 and is part of the International team focussed on the e-learning services.
 Prior to joining the team, Amber attended university where she studied Business Management at Abertay University and graduated in June 2020.
 In her free time Amber likes gaming, travelling, and spending time with her friends.

 Alison Henderson